 Training will be provided by faculty from the California Foreign Language Project, UCLA's Department of Asian Languages and Cultures, and the UCLA School of Education.

-The online application is available at this link.
-All applicants are required to complete an online application form and upload a copy of resume.
+All applicants are required to complete an online application form.

 Admission to the program is by invitation.
 Selection will be based on a number of factors including teaching experience, background, professional reference, online application, as well as geographic distribution.
 A goal of our program is to produce a cohort of trained teacher leaders who will be able to serve as language teaching mentors in diverse parts of our region.